Linda Johnson (poker player): Other poker activities

-On Monday, February 27, 2017, the World Poker Tour awarded Ms. Linda Johnson with the inaugural WPT Honors Award, representing outstanding contributions to the WPT and the greater poker community.
+On Monday, February 27, 2017, the World Poker Tour awarded Johnson with the inaugural WPT Honors Award, representing outstanding contributions to the WPT and the greater poker community.
 “We are proud to present Linda Johnson with the inaugural WPT Honors Award,” said Adam Pliska, CEO of the World Poker Tour.
 “The award represents WPT’s highest honor and will serve as a lasting tradition that allows us to recognize the most important people in our industry and in the WPT’s history.
 Linda played a unique role in helping shape the World Poker Tour, and she embodies all that the WPT stands for."

+Johnson has been a proponent of women in poker and has hosted hundreds of ladies event around the world.

+She won the California Ladies State Championship and has cashed in a plethora of ladies events.

+Johnson has taught WPT Boot Camp for six years.

+She was the original chairperson for the Poker Players Association.

+She has traveled all over the world consulting with various poker rooms.